 In 2021, the Force issued a total of 192 enforcement tickets, referrals to court and speed awareness courses.
-As a result of significant investment, between the 1 April 2022 and 31 March 2023, this team issued 2,561 speed awareness course tickets, 330 fines and points and 44 court appearances occurred from undertaking enforcement at 220 locations.
+As a result of significant investment, between the 1 April 2022 and 31 March 2023, this team undertook enforcement at 220 locations issuing 2,561 speed awareness course tickets, 330 fines and points and 44 court appearances.